As businesses move to digital platforms, persistent cyber threats continue to compromise personal information using tactics such as phishing.

 Phishing emails may contain a malicious attachment or link.
 Always be suspicious of any strange email.
 Take pause, even if it appears to be from a familiar person or entity.
 If the email does contain a link, hover your mouse cursor over the link to show where it directs to.
 If you’re not familiar with the site or if it differs from where you’d expect to go, don’t click!

 You can also open a new web browsing window and type in the real URL yourself.
 You should be able to sign in to your account and view any real notifications from the sender without clicking on the link provided in the email.

 Look for the padlock

 Before submitting any personal information into a website, make sure the URL begins with “https” and look for the “padlock” icon near the address bar.
 If you get a message stating a website may contain malicious files, do not continue navigating to the site.

 Important system and application updates are frequently released in response to gaps in security which are discovered and exploited by bad actors.
 The moment an update is made available, download and install it to secure your system.

 Even with other precautions, some malicious code may still be downloaded onto your system.
 Install and regularly update antivirus software to safeguard against this.
-Use anti-spyware and firewall settings for extra protection, particularly against more advanced phishing attacks, as well as other common cyber threats.
+Use anti-spyware and firewall settings for extra protection.
+This will protect against more advanced phishing attacks, as well as other common cyber threats.

-The weakest link in the cybersecurity chain is the human user, so the best way to protect yourself against phishing attacks is to be an informed user.
+The weakest link in the cybersecurity chain is the human user, so the best way to protect yourself against phishing attacks is to be informed.
+Read our post about phishing email and internet scams.
 Look for the red flags.
 Keep your system and security software updated.
-Recognize the risk and protect yourself against becoming a victim of phishing.
+Recognize the risks and protect yourself against becoming a victim of phishing.